vishalmidya/academicpages/_pages/about.md

 I am very enthusiastic about interdisciplinary research.
 Some of my major collaborations include

-1. Tobacco addiction research and its impact on tobacco regulatory sciences.
+1. Tobacco addiction research and its impact on tobacco regulatory sciences ([Penn State Tobacco Center of Regulatory Science](https://sites.psu.edu/tcors/)).
 2.